Freemius/IncludeWP/README.md

 *   **Stick to the format:** Fill out all the same fields as the other frameworks in `src/frameworks`.
 *   **WordPress.org (optional):** If the framework is listed as a plugin on wp.org, please add a reference to the plugin's slug.
 *   **Short description:** Keep the description for the overview page short and sweet.
 No need to mention it's a "framework" or adding "WordPress" in it.
 Please keep it informative, it's not a sales pitch :)
-*   **Thumbprint:** If you want the framework to automatically list all plugins & themes from WordPress.org that are using it, you need to provide a unique combination of a file name and a string, that we'll use for the identification.
+*   **Thumbprint:** If you want the framework to automatically list all plugins & themes from WordPress.org that are using it, you need to provide a unique combination of a file name and a string, which we'll use for identification.
 If you are adding a starter theme, make sure that the thumbprint is not changed when implementing the theme.

 ## Running locally